-Immigrants, however, are not just a crucial piece of California's STEM workforce now-they are also likely to power it in the future.
-In 2014 students on temporary visas made up more than one out of every four students earning a STEM Master's degree at California's universities, and 27.5 percent of students earning a PhD-level degree in STEM.
-Even after America's universities invest in their education, however, many of those students, struggle to remain in the country after graduation.
-Creating visa pathways that would make it easier for them to stay would have a major economic benefit to California.
-A study by the Partnership for a New American Economy and the American Enterprise Institute found that every time a state gains 100 foreignborn STEM workers with graduate-level STEM training from a U.S. school, 262 more jobs are created for U.S.born workers there in the seven years that follow.17 For California, that means that retaining even half of the available STEM jobs were advertised online in 2014, compared to 46,420 unemployed STEM workers.
+Immigrants, however, are not just a crucial piece of Hawaii's STEM workforce now-they are also likely to power it in the future.
+In 2014 students on temporary visas made up more than one out of every 8 students earning a STEM Master's degree at Hawaii's universities, and 35.3 percent of students earning a PhD-level degree in STEM.
+Even after America's universities invest in their education, however, many of those students struggle to remain in the country after graduation.
+Creating visa pathways that would make it easier for them to stay would have a major economic benefit to Hawaii.
+A study by the Partnership for a New American Economy and the American Enterprise Institute found that every time a state gains 100 foreign-born STEM workers with graduate-level STEM training from a U.S. school, 262 available STEM jobs were advertised online in 2014, compared to 625 unemployed STEM workers.
+The resulting ratio of open jobs to available workers was more jobs are created for U.S.-born workers there in the seven years that follow.13 For Hawaii, that means that retaining even half of the 102 graduates earning advanced-level STEM degrees in 2014 could result in the creation of more than 134 new high-skilled, high-paying positions for U.S.-born workers by 2021.